 - 1.12 Tollymore Forest Park

 Northern Ireland has a troubled history and for some time I, and you too, probably heard about it only in the news when they talked about violence and conflict (if you are older than 30+ years).

 Violence dominated the news, but now, Northern Ireland has stabilized and can now show how beautiful and amazing it is!
-My fellow travel bloggers have shared their top recommendations for the best places to visit in Northern Ireland and the best things to do in Northern Ireland.
+My fellow travel bloggers have shared their top recommendations for the best places to visit in Northern Ireland and the best things.

 Okay, here they are the best places to visit and the top things to do.